mit-pdos/perennial/artifact/README.md

   Go clones the source code to `~/go/src/github.com/tchajed/` and also compiles and installs the binaries, `goose` and `mailboat-server`.
 We added symlinks to the two cloned repos in `~ubuntu`.
+- Compiled the artifact documentation within the VM and put the result in `~/armada-artifact`.
+Here you'll find a README.html and EXPERIMENTS.html.

 To reduce the file size of the resulting VM, we ran